bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 [Back to Top](#top)
 <a name="part2"><h2>Part 2: Extend the '/products' Endpoint to **_Allow_** SQL Injection</h2></a>
+The purpose of this excercise is to extend the _/products_ endpoint to allow the user to search for a product by title, but implemented in a securely poor manner, so as to allow the user to inject SQL into the database and give the user unpermissioned access.

 <a name="part2.1"><h3>2.1 GET /products[?name=string] - Possible SQL Injection</h3></a>

 ```javascript